 Sapp says parents can help their child with these and other readiness skills through activities of everyday living.

 “The grocery store is a great learning opportunity,” she notes.
 “Have your child find the red apples, then the yellow ones and then the green ones.
 When walking to school, have them look for shapes in houses and buildings they pass.
 When cooking, have them count out the number of eggs needed and pour the ingredients into measuring cups.”

 Sapp is a big advocate for taking children to the school where they will be starting kindergarten before the start of the school year.

 “Kindergarten is such a big transition for kids,” she notes.
 “They’re so small, and for them it’s like looking up at a big dinosaur.
 They wonder where their friends are and where mommy will be.
 Let them look at the school and tour it in advance.”

-Wilma Taylor-Costen, assistant superintendent of Detroit Public Schools http://detroitk12.org/, agrees, noting that during the tour, the child will be able to see his or her classroom, visit the library, the cafeteria and other parts of the building where they will spend the school day.
+Wilma Taylor-Costen, who’s previously worked with early childhood education in the Detroit Public Schools Community District, agrees, noting that during the tour, the child will be able to see his or her classroom, visit the library, the cafeteria and other parts of the building where they will spend the school day.

 “This helps the child get familiar with what they will see, where they will spend their time and who they will meet in the fall,” she says.
 “Introduce them to the principal, the lunch lady, the custodian and others with whom they will interact regularly.”